logitrail/integration-docs/product_inventory.rst

 In the above example you can see that Logitrail has three (3) items of the product in the warehouse.
 All items are already reserved and no products are available.
 There are five (5) items inbound, i.e. coming within couple of days.
+Last warehouse movement happened 17th Dec 2015 at 15:09:04 UTC (17:09:04 Finnish time).